LucBerge/GitHub-map/README.md

 ## Description

 The GitHub-map project have for objective to create the GitHub community map.
-Inspired form the [internet-map](http://www.internet-map.net/), we are using the [GitHub kaggle database](https://www.kaggle.com/github/github-repos) to create
+Inspired form the [internet-map](http://www.internet-map.net/), we are using the [GitHub kaggle database](https://www.kaggle.com/github/github-repos) to create a simple database.
+Based on this database, we will try to implement de the PageLinkRank Algorithme to place the nodes on the map.

 ## Prerequisite